 Maritime Sustainment Capability

-Aotearoa’s main role is to provide logistic support to other ships of the fleet at sea.
+The main role of Aotearoa is to provide logistic support to other ships of the fleet at sea.
 However, the ship incorporates ice-strengthening and winterisation features, enabling it to support New Zealand’s continued civilian presence in Antarctica through a contribution to the Joint Logistics Pool.
 Aotearoa will be able to deliver specialised Antarctic fuel, and transport containerised scientific material and supplies to McMurdo Sound.
-AOTEAROA will also be a significant asset for humanitarian aid and disaster relief operations.
+Aotearoa will also be a significant asset for humanitarian aid and disaster relief operations.

 Hyundai Heavy Industries (HHI), South Korea – prime contractor for the design build and acceptance of a maritime sustainment vessel and its associated support package, signed 25 July 2016.